The Trust Members bring a broad range of skills and expertise to the strategic leadership of the group of schools.

-Fiona is the former Head of Primary at SSAT, the largest national network of schools, and was the Head of Research & Development for an international education technology company.
-Fiona was part of the team that created the Chartered College of Teaching.
+Fiona is a Fellow of the Chartered College of Teaching, and the former Head of Primary at SSAT, the largest national network of schools.
+She has also been the Head of Research & Development for an international education technology company.
 Fiona brings a range of experience, having previously been a classroom teacher, school leader and then consultant.
-She has also undertaken advisory roles regionally, nationally and internationally.
+She has undertaken advisory roles regionally, nationally and internationally.
 Fiona is currently completing her PhD in education, as well as continuing to work with policy makers and influencers.

 James has worked in arts sector policy and management for over 15 years.
 In 2005 James took up the management of the Greenwich Musical Theatre Academy, a European Social Fund project in South East London, re-engaging young people outside the formal education sector with the arts.
 In 2009, James was appointed Commercial Director of the Lyric Hammersmith, leading on all income streams, strategic planning, marketing, public relations and visitor services.
 In September 2010, James was appointed Executive Director and Joint Chief Executive of the National Youth Theatre of Great Britain (NYT).
 During his time at NYT, James restructured the company and secured ongoing financial support from Arts Council England until 2015.
 In February 2012, James joined Matthew Bourne’s New Adventures, where he has delivered many award-winning and boundary-breaking projects.
 James has given many keynote speeches at government and third sector events, and has guest lectured at a number of universities.
 James advocates for adoption, creative talent development, and safe, prosperous communities.